 State Records has produced a Public Access Determinations Guideline to assist agencies to make decisions about public access to their records.

-If you have questions that are not answered by the Guideline, contact Reference and Access Services.
+If you have questions that are not answered by the Guideline, contact the Archive Team.